Austin Metro: Legacy

 Many Metros (particularly the pre-1990 Austin models) have been scrapped as a result of the bodyshell's vulnerability to rust.
 Pre-1989 cars could not run on unleaded fuel either without expensive conversion of the cylinder head or the use of additives.
 When lead replacement petrol was withdrawn from sale in 1997 many owners simply scrapped the cars.
 Metros built before 1990 use the same engine and transmission package as the Mini, hence they have become popular donor cars for Mini restorations and Mini-based kit cars; and as a result, thousands of Metros were dismantled purely for their engines and gearboxes to keep classic Minis on the road.
 Many Metros were written off by joyriders, as the car's minimal security made it notoriously easy to steal.
 The post-1990 cars were not without their problems - the K-Series engine became notoriously prone to cylinder head gasket failure (and if the engines overheated then they were often damaged beyond repair), and the bodyshell remained vulnerable to corrosion, meaning relatively few have survived.

 Official factory support for the Metro is now non-existent due to the demise of MG Rover which has ended the supply of crucial and unique parts.
 However, an entire industry has built up to continue support of the A-Series engine given its ubiquity in the classic Mini and other post-war British cars whilst a cottage industry exists in maintaining and providing parts for the Hydragas suspension system.

-Including the post-1994 Rover 100 Series models, a total of just under 1,500,000 Metros were sold in the UK in less than twenty years, making it the seventh-most popular car ever sold there.